nicooga/restaurant_review/README.md

 ### Why This Is Important

 Docker containers may use different CPU architectures than your host machine.
 Installing packages locally then running in Docker can cause native binary conflicts, especially with build tools like Vite, Rollup, and native Ruby extensions.

+For Ruby gems, `bundle add` is preferred because it properly updates both `Gemfile` and `Gemfile.lock` within the container while syncing changes to your host machine via volume mounting.

 ## Common Commands